 President Ma has sought support for his "East China Sea Peace Initiative," announced on August 5, 2012, that reiterated the ROC's claim over the islands as the Diaoyutai Islands and called for joint development of resources and a code of conduct to address tension peacefully.
 The next month, President Ma called for parallel bilateral talks (Taipei-Tokyo, Taipei-Beijing, and Beijing-Tokyo) that might advance to trilateral talks.
 In his National Day address on October 10, Ma said that his proposed principles also would apply in the South China Sea.
-There, Taiwan claims the Pratas Islands, Paracel Islands, Macclesfield Bank, and Spratly Islands, occupying since 1956 the largest one of the Spratly Islands (Taiping Island, or Itu Aba), near the Philippines.
-Since 2000, Taiwan has stationed coast guard instead of military personnel on Taiping Island, though the military has supplied weapons to and trained the coast guard.
+There, Taiwan claims the Pratas Islands, Paracel Islands, Macclesfield Bank, and Spratly Islands, occupying since 1956 the largest one of the Spratly Islands (Taiping Island, or Itu Aba).
+Since 2000, Taiwan has stationed coast guard instead of military personnel on the island.
+Still, the military has supplied weapons to and trained the coast guard.
 In April 2013, Taiwan held a live-fire drill with some mortars and grenade launchers on the island.
-The PRC's nine-dash line in its

-South China Sea maps is a legacy of the ROC's maps from the 1940s.
+In August, Taiwan announced a budget of about \$111 million to build a new pier in 2014-2016 and extend the runway on the island to support military ships and aircraft.
+The PRC's U-shape, nine-dash line (drawn as a "national border") in its maps of the South China Sea is a legacy of the ROC's maps from the 1940s.
 One question is whether Taipei would clarify the meaning of the controversial line consistent with international law.